 Monitor employees closely for signs of heat illness during this period of acclimatization.
 If workers are finding it difficult to keep up with the gradual increase in work from day to day, allow them more time to adjust.
 Allow for frequent breaks in shade or air-conditioning.
 Even during the acclimatization process, people need occasional relief from the heat—do not deprioritize cooling rest breaks.

 In short, make sure to individualize your approach to hot weather adjustment.

 Prioritize Employee Safety

 No matter what environmental conditions your business contends with—be it inclement weather or other natural disasters—it’s imperative that you put employee safety on the highest pedestal.
-Not only is it your duty of care and the moral thing to do, but it will also ensure your operations aren’t hamstrung by unexpected heatwaves.
-By preparing for work in high temperatures, you’re protecting your people and your organization.
+Not only is it your duty of care and the morally right thing to do, but it will also ensure your operations aren’t hamstrung by unexpected heatwaves.
+By using these tips for working in hot conditions, you’re protecting your people and your organization.